Ohio State reaches $2 million settlement with additional Strauss survivors - NewsBreak

 Ohio State reaches $2 million settlement with additional Strauss survivors

-COLUMBUS, OH (WCMH) — Ohio State University has announced it has reached two settlements with dozens of additional survivors in cases involving former physician Dr. Richard Strauss .
+COLUMBUS, Ohio (WCMH) — Ohio State University has announced it has reached two settlements with dozens of additional survivors in cases involving former physician Dr. Richard Strauss .

 The school released Friday that it and 57 additional survivors had settled on agreements totaling $1.995 million.Ohio State Strauss victims march with sexual assault survivors at Michigan game